iamjonburgess/Big-Data-with-Google-Cloud/ICD10/ICD Query 3/README.md

-Below is the output of this script:
+Below are the outputs of this script:

 ![](ICDQ3Pic1.png)